garylirocks/quickrefs/microsoft-entra-id.markdown

   - Configuration Manager standalone
   - or co-management with Microsoft Intune
 - Capabilities: same as Entra joined devices
+- Use Entra Connect to configure hybrid Entra join,
-- You set a Service Connection Point (SCP) in Entra Connect, then Entra Connect will sync your on-prem device objects to Entra
+  - It adds a Service Connection Point (SCP) in your AD
-- Your AD-joined device also registers itself with Entra, the device would get an Entra primary refresh token
+- Your AD-joined device also registers itself with Entra, the device would get an Entra primary refresh token (PRT)

 #### Device writeback